 We encourage each and every student, staff member and visitor to promptly report unusual activity or incidents to the Campus Police Department.
 To report a crime, a victim or witness should call the Campus Police Department at 303.797.5800.
 An officer will meet with them to gather the information.
 A copy of the official report is sent to the victim.

-Victims and/or witnesses can report crimes on a confidential basis through the silent witness program, and by filling out the online Eyewitness Report form.
+Victims and/or witnesses can report crimes on a confidential basis through the silent witness program, and by filling out the online Anonymous Report form.
 Students and employees should report criminal offenses for timely warning to the Campus Police Department at 303.797.5800 or to the appropriate police agency if the crime occurred off-campus.

 If you see a crime, accident, emergency or suspicious person, promptly call 303.797.5800.
 If there is no answer call 911.
 911 calls from pay phones and cellular phones are free.